newswim/geekemail/readme.md

+Note: This repository is an adaptation of Lee Munroe's brilliant [grunt-email-workflow](https://github.com/leemunroe/grunt-email-workflow)

 ### CDN and working with image assets

 If your email contains images you'll want to serve them from a CDN.
 This Gruntfile has support for Rackspace Cloud Files ([pricing](http://www.rackspace.com/cloud/files/pricing/)).